 First, the GRE is no longer a second-tier test in the eyes of business schools.
 Every one of the top 15 business schools now accepts the GRE as a component of their applications.
 And if a business school accepts either test, it must treat them as functionally equivalent because anything that a university shares publicly about itself in its own literature is legally binding.
 In fact, not only is the GRE now on equal footing with the GMAT with respect to admissions criteria, but it is rapidly dominating the market.
 According to U.S. News & World Report, less than half of admitted applicants to top business schools submitted a GMAT score in 2018.

-This is not to say that the GRE is a walk in the park (it isn’t).
+How hard is the GRE?
+OK, to be clear, this is not to say that the GRE is a walk in the park (it isn’t).
+How long is the GRE, for instance?
+Just as long as the GMAT.
 However, the GMAT more frequently requires the use of logical reasoning – on both sections of the test – in addition to knowledge of the relevant quantitative and qualitative material.
 Therefore, preparation for the GMAT requires both extensive studying of the testable content and practicing how to manipulate that content using the rules of formal logic.

 Now for the kicker.
 The following is a table listing the top 15 business schools as ranked by U.S. News & World Report for the most recent year available (2020).
-I pulled the Median scores directly from the institutions’ own websites.
+I pulled the GMAT and GRE Median scores directly from the institutions’ own websites.

 |University||College||GMAT or GRE?||Median Score – GMAT||Median Score – GRE|